Our goal is to inspire makers and innovators to create a more sustainable world in alignment with our purpose—For Those Who Make The World.™

 We are thinking about how the world we share is changing, including the climate, and the potential resulting impacts.
-In 2019, we conducted an intensive climate scenario planning session focused on a climate sensitivity/risk analysis for our locations and businesses.
+We have conducted an intensive climate scenario planning session focused on a climate sensitivity/risk analysis for our locations and businesses.
 Examining our products, processes and opportunities, we have explored topics ranging from analyzing water risks such as sea level rise and fresh water availability and the coming demand for city infrastructure resiliency, to market opportunities in electric vehicle manufacturing and service.
 And we committed to revising our Environmental Risk Management process to ensure a risk assessment is conducted at least yearly that incorporates outcomes from climate change scenario analyses.

 Implementing CSR in Acquired Companies

 Our commitment to responsibility and sustainability extends beyond our walls.
 As we help to build the business ecosystem around us, we have integrated sustainability principles into our due diligence practices for all potential business partners, suppliers and acquisition targets.
 Once acquired, we work to bring new assets and teams up to our high, global standards of corporate social responsibility so that the entirety of Stanley Black & Decker remains sustainable and continues to deliver value to all stakeholders.

 ECOSMART™ emphasizes our company-wide sustainability efforts both internally and to the public.
 Our product development processes across all businesses are being retooled to provide increased focus on early identification of product sustainability opportunities that can be addressed during the design phase.
 Additionally, we are continuously keeping our innovation teams aware of the latest sustainability trends and issues so they can develop solutions that proactively address society's needs.
 These process enhancements will help ensure that every product is considered through an ECOSMART™ lens during development.